aaifeng/portfolio/README.md

 I'm interested in exploring how data can be used to strengthen the relationship between arts organizations and their communities.

 # What I hope to learn
-My overall goal is to...
+My overall goal is to build a foundation in data visualization.
+Within that, I want to...

-- List item #1
+- learn how to identify which visualization types are better suited depending on my audience
-- List item #2
+- have a better understanding of overall best practices as they relates to type, color, and scale
-- List item #3
+- start developing skills in Tableau

 # Portfolio